What is Play Together on Pedals?

 What is currently happening with Play Together on Pedals?

-Play Together on Pedals has received funding from Glasgow City Council, since early 2017, through the Paths for All ‘Smarter Choices, Smarter Places’ funding stream, to work alongside Bike for Good, South West Community Cycles, Free Wheel North and Dumbarton Road Corridor Environment Trust as the Glasgow Community Cycling Network.
+Play Together on Pedals has received funding from Glasgow City Council, since early 2017, through the Paths for All ‘Smarter Choices, Smarter Places’ funding stream, to work alongside Bike for Good, Glasgow Eco Trust, On Bikes and Drumchapel Cycle Hub as the Glasgow Community Cycling Network.
 Together, the Glasgow Community Cycling Network offers free drop-in sessions and attends community cycling events across the city.

 Cycling Scotland continues to roll out the training programme funded by Transport Scotland, to local authorities across Scotland, working with 26 different authorities to deliver training in early years settings.